ruby-rdf/rdf-n3/README.md

 * The modifier `<-` is introduced as a synonym for `is ... of`.
 * The SPARQL `BASE` and `PREFIX` declarations are supported.
 * Implicit universal variables are defined at the top-level, rather than in the parent formula of the one in which they are defined.
+* Support for explicit existential and universal variables (`@forAll` and `@forSome`) has been removed.
+Quick variables are the standard for universal quantification and blank nodes for existential, but scoping rules are different: Quickvars have top-level scope, and blank nodes formula scope.

 This brings N3 closer to compatibility with Turtle.